 The applications began streaming into Gov. Brian Kemp’s office almost as soon as the Republican encouraged anyone interested in succeeding U.S. Sen. Johnny Isakson to apply online.

-So far, about 500 people had filled out a short questionnaire and submitted their resumes to seek the coveted spot, which is opening after Isakson announced he’s stepping down at year’s end for health reasons.
+More than 500 people had filled out a short questionnaire and submitted their resumes to seek the coveted spot, which is opening after Isakson announced he’s stepping down at year’s end for health reasons.

 Whoever Kemp picks would stand for election in November 2020 to fill out the remaining two years of Isakson’s term – and be expected to run again in 2022.

 The public nature of the process has led some potential contenders, including U.S. Attorney BJay Pak, to opt out.
-Others, including business executives, statewide politicians and judicial leaders, have stayed on the sidelines.
+Others, including business executives, statewide politicians and judicial leaders, stayed on the sidelines.